Your Definitive Guide to Dividend Investing

 For example, some investors use their dividends to fully fund their retirement outright or at least supplement the Aged Pension with an additional stream of passive income.

 These investors love dividends.
 As do many others.
 Dividends can help boost portfolio returns in good times and bad.
 Cash payments aren’t subject to market whims like a share price is – meaning these payments can cushion the returns of a portfolio during a share market correction or crash.

 Why?
-Because each dollar paid out as a dividend is a lost opportunity for the company in a way.
+Because each dollar paid out as a dividend is a lost opportunity for the company to invest and grow the business.
 If a company can get a return on invested capital of 15%, each dollar paid out in one year would be worth a tax-free $1.15 within the company by the following year, if it was reinvested.
 Then it would compound to $1.32 in the year after that, and so on.

-Some investors might also prefer to see cash used to buy back company shares instead of pay dividends.
+Some investors might also prefer to see a company use cash to buy back shares instead of paying dividends.
 Buying back shares is another way in which companies can return cash to shareholders without actually distributing the (taxable) money to them.

-Some companies like to use share buybacks because they don’t actually have to complete buybacks even if they announce them.
+Some companies like to use share buybacks because they don’t actually have to complete buybacks, even if they announce them.
 This provides more flexibility in case the business environment changes or a company’s share price fluctuates in value.

 Some key dividend metrics

-Now that you’ve got an understanding of how dividends work, you’ll want to understand some of the key metrics you’ll see when researching dividend shares.
+Now that you’ve got an understanding of how dividends work, it’s time to learn about some of the key metrics you’ll see when researching dividend shares.

 The most prominent metric is the dividend yield.
-This is generated by taking the most recent dividend payment and multiplying it by the dividend frequency (how many times a year the dividend is paid) and then dividing by the current share price.
+This is generated by adding together the previous 12 months of dividend payments (often 2 payments, one large and one small), and then dividing by the current share price.